a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 7. `onAttestationSuccess` is called right before an `AttestationResponse.Success` is returned.
 It has a verified attestation statement as its receiver and the associated public key as parameter.
    This can be useful for statistical analyses, for example.
 8. This is the certificate signing lambda, also having a fully verified attestation result as receiver.
-  In contrast to `onAttestationSuccess` it receives the fully verified CSR as a parameter.
+  In contrast to `onAttestationSuccess` it is not side-effect-free, but is expected to return a certificate chain, whose leaf certifies the attested key.
+As such, it receives the fully verified CSR as a parameter.

 The step-by-step guide [above](#warden-supreme-step-by-step-guide) will cover most use cases perfectly well.